Ghazi Muhammad: Writings

 Ghazi Muhammad wrote a number of treatises of Islamic law, the most famous of which is Bahir al-burhan li-irtidad 'urafa' Daghistan (The clear evidence of the heresy of the elders who administer customary law in Dagestan).
 The Arabic prose version of this text has survived in manuscript form.
 There was also a rhymed version of the work, excerpts of which are quoted in two other Arabic-language Dagestani works: the chronicle of Muhammad Tahir al-Qarakhi, and Nadhir al-Durgili's biographical dictionary of Dagestani scholars.
 According to Kemper, this work was probably produced in about 1826 or 1827, possibly even earlier.
 In it, Ghazi Muhammad asserts that those who follow adat instead of sharia are unbelievers and alludes to his debates with other villagers on this issue, probably in his native Gimry.
 He makes no mention of jihad against the Russians, nor does he explicitly call for violence against the supporters of adat.
 Ghazi Muhammad also wrote a prose text in the Avar language with the Arabic title Risala fi al-kaba'ir bi-lisan Awar (Treatise on the great sins in the Avar language).
 Some later letters and epistles of Ghazi Muhammad are preserved, which generally deal with issues of Islamic law.

-Marriages and offspring
+Marriages and children

-According to Hasanilaw, Ghazi Muhammad married for the first time when he was fifteen years old, to a girl from Gimry named Shabay, but the marriage soon ended in divorce.
+According to Hasanilaw, Ghazi Muhammad married for the first time when he was 15 years old, to a girl from Gimry named Shabay, but the marriage soon ended in divorce.
 He married another girl from his village in 1816, but the marriage did not last for more than a year, as he was constantly away from home for his studies.
-His third marriage was to a thirteen-year-old girl from Gimry named Patimat.
-He had one daughter with her named Salihat (his only child) in 1821–22; she died at the age of fifteen.
+His third marriage was to a 13-year-old girl from Gimry named Patimat.
+He had one daughter with her named Salihat (his only child) in 1821–22; she died at the age of 15.
 His fourth and final marriage occurred in 1831, to Hapizat, the daughter of al-Yaraghi.